 From MozillaZine Knowledge Base

-Note: This preference will be removed and search preferences will be consolidated in Firefox 23 (bug 738818).
+Note: This preference was removed to consolidate search preferences in Firefox 23 (bug 738818).
+As of SeaMonkey 2.20 this preference, though not removed, apparently has no effect.

 When entering information in the Location Bar, Mozilla attempts to convert the information into a usable URL.
 For example, “mozilla.org” is automatically converted to “http://mozilla.org/”.
 When Mozilla is unable to discern what URL the user wanted, the information that was entered may be submitted to an Internet Keywords service.
 This preference determines the Internet Keywords service URL.